Abstract

 server-protocol &key request as-keyword => keyword/string

-is true, which is the default, the result will be returned as a keyword, otherwise as a string.
-(This corresponds to the environment variableSERVER_PROTOCOL
+Returns the version of the http protocol which is used by the client - this is usually either"HTTP/1.0"or"HTTP/1.1".
+Ifas-keywordis true, which is the default, the result will be returned as a keyword, otherwise as a string.
+(This corresponds to the environment variableSERVER_PROTOCOLin CGI scripts.)

 [Function]